bongochong/CombinedPrivacyBlockLists/DONATE.md

 **Please Consider Donating**
-Times are tough, and any donations go toward helping this guy stay alive, housed, and working.
+Times are tough, and any donations go toward helping this guy stay working.
 <br>
 Along with donating through Brave Rewards, you can also use the following cryptocurrencies:
 <br>